1. Purpose of policy

 2. Policy scope and application

 2.1 This policy applies to all undergraduate and postgraduate coursework programs and courses, with a particular focus on program and course design, assessment methods and student performance data.

-2.2 This policy does not apply to national benchmarking activity undertaken by the Strategic Information and Analysis Unit.
+2.2 This policy does not apply to national benchmarking activity undertaken by the Reporting and Analytics, Information and Analytics Unit.